 No author is clearly mentioned on the front cover, but some logograms that appear on the back cover provide a few information: the album is filed under easy listening (輕音樂) and is credited to The Electric Organ Orchestra (電子風琴樂隊), which just like The New Wave Orchestra on the aforementioned blog entry, was probably more an ensemble of studio musicians than a real band.

 Althought a release date doesn't appear anywhere on the cover, other releases by the same label bearing a later catalogue number are proven to have been published in 1969.
-This information places "Hong Kong Tokyo" sometimes earlier in the late 60s.
+This information places "Hong Kong Tokyo" sometimes earlier in the late 60s, probably in 1967-68.

 The arrangements are credited to Oscar Young (楊道火) who probably also played all the organ parts and solos.
 Young was a key-figure in the Hong Kong music scene of the late 60s / early 70; with his arrangements he also had the merit to introduce and popularise classical music to the younger generations.